brentdanley/ca-national-parks/README.md

-# AirTank - Coding project for prospective front-end developers
+# Coding project for prospective front-end developers

+### I developed this exercise to tease out the coding proficiency and architectural thinking of front-end developer candidates

-The front-end team at AirTank would like to get a better picture of your coding and problem solving skills.
+The front-end team would like to get a better picture of your coding and problem solving skills.
 To do that, we would like for you to create a single web page.
 Keep the following in mind:

 - Your future peers will be reviewing your submission, so write it appropriately and follow best practices.
 - We've given a lot of latitude on design decisions.
 However, our primary focus of the evaluation will be your code.